-Sandringham Yacht Club is looking to organise an Australian Sailing Club Auditor’s Course in an attempt to grow our existing pool of auditors.
+Sandringham Yacht Club is hosting an Australian Sailing Club Auditor’s Course in an attempt to grow our existing pool of auditors.
 We are currently seeking expressions of interest from those who may be interested in completing this course and making themselves available to assist the SYC Sail Committee with the auditing of our racing fleet.

 The course is typically run over three hours with an audit of a boat at the end and would be offered free to participants.